marilynyi/machine-learning-a-z/README.md

 # Overview

-This repository houses all Python and Jupyter Notebooks projects provided by the [Machine Learning A-Z course](https://www.udemy.com/course/machinelearning/) on Udemy.
+This repository houses all Jupyter Notebooks projects I have written during the [Machine Learning A-Z course](https://www.udemy.com/course/machinelearning/) on Udemy.

 The course aims to fulfill the following learning objectives: